-For range of activity, we look at how an organisation’s ESG efforts contribute to value delivery by:
+For range of practice, we recognise that an organisation’s ESG effort may contribute to value delivery in broadly three ways:

 A – protecting current value in relation to ESG risks;